Veronica Perez-Thayer, AMFT

 Relationship Help for Couples & Individuals

 I help people who feel BIG and care deeply.
 You know feelings are important, but right now you are feeling so overwhelmed and stuck.

 You can experience more fulfillment in your life and relationships!
 I’m here to support you.

 I’m the type of therapist who isn’t afraid to help you look deeply at your life and face the really tough stuff.

 Sometimes life can feel very overwhelming!

-I seek to create a warm, welcoming, and nonjudgmental space for my clients, and enjoy using authenticity, hope, empathy, and creativity as we collaborate together to identify the relationship’s strengths and goals.
+I will create a warm, welcoming, and nonjudgmental space for my clients, and enjoy using authenticity, hope, empathy, and creativity as we collaborate together to identify your strengths and goals.

 My path into the mental health profession was inspired by my own personal challenges in life both as an individual as well as in my family and romantic relationships.

 I see the world as one large web of intertwined relationships.